CSCfi/fairdata-ida/agents/README.md

 perform core IDA service operations in response to events initiated by users or by other components or processes of the service.

+In the IDA RabbitMQ context, the terms "agent" and "consumer" are synonymous.

-Agents are implemented as RabbitMQ listener agents which respond to freeze, unfreeze, delete, and repair messages published by the IDA service.
+Agents are implemented as RabbitMQ listener agents which respond to `freeze`, `unfreeze`, `delete`, and repair messages published by the IDA service.

 The metadata agent responds to all action messages, and ensures that the file specific metadata maintained in METAX is kept up-to-date, generating PIDs, checksums (SHA-256), and aggregating all relevant metadata accordingly.
-In practice, unfreeze and delete events are treated the same (files are simply marked as deleted in METAX).
-Once done, for freeze and repair actions, the metadata agent publishes a replication message to the designated replication agent RabbitMQ exchange.
+In practice, `unfreeze` and `delete` events are treated the same (files are simply marked as deleted in METAX).
+Once done, for `freeze` and `repair` actions, the metadata agent publishes a replication message to the designated replication agent RabbitMQ exchange.
 For other actions, the metadata agent marks the action as completed.

-The replication agent responds only to freeze and repair action messages.
+The replication agent responds only to `freeze` and `repair` action messages.
 It copies all files associated with a given action, from the frozen area of the project to the configured replication location, employing checksum validation on each copied file.
 However, if the execution environment is 'TEST', or if